gvenu06/safety-features-gemma2b/README.md

 Independent mechanistic interpretability project: finding and causally testing sparse autoencoder (SAE) features linked to sycophancy in Gemma 2 2B.

-**Status: in progress** (started June 2026).
-See [research_log.md](research_log.md) for day-by-day progress
+**Status: in progress** See [research_log.md](research_log.md) for day-by-day progress

 ## Research question
-Can SAE features in Gemma 2 2B's residual stream identify — and causally mediate — sycophantic behavior (the model agreeing with a user's stated opinion instead of answering honestly)?
+Can SAE features in Gemma 2 2B's residual stream identify and mediate sycophantic behavior (the model agreeing with a user's stated opinion instead of answering honestly)?
 And does steering those features work better than just prompting the model to be honest?